Marco77-ops/LogisticSystem/docs/architecture.md

 ## Kafka Streams Topology (Analytics Service)

-The Analytics Service uses Kafka Streams to process ShipmentDeliveredEvent and generate aggregated analytics:
+The Analytics Service uses Kafka Streams to process ShipmentDeliveredEvent and store aggregated analytics in a local state store:

 ```
 ┌───────────────────────┐